SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 For clarification purposes: If 3 out of 10 chips are dead on arrival or die during early use, we refer to that as poor build quality.

 ## General Recommendations
-At the moment, the BMI160 is the best price-to-perfomance option, far surpassing other IMUs such as the MPU6050.
+At the moment, the BMI160 is the best price-to-performance option, far surpassing other IMUs such as the MPU6050.
 The BMI160 does not require a stable magnetic environment, making it a suitable option for many more people than 9DOF IMUs, such as the MPU9250 or ICM20948, or even the MPU6050+QMC5883L.
 BNO085s, while offering greater reset times, come at a significant price premium.

 When referring to the order of the IMUs on this page, bear in mind that they're listed roughly in order of best to worst.

 ---
 ## BNO085
 This is the IMU used in production slimes.
-They are reliable and stable chips, but at the time of writing they remain difficult to find at modest prices like other IMUs.
+They are reliable and stable chips, but at the time of writing, they remain difficult to find at modest prices like other IMUs.

 |Reset time |Cost |Availability|Build quality|